Records and Registration

 - Obtain advisor authorization whenever required, as follows:

-- new students (first term of enrollment at Eastern, undergraduate and graduate) registering for 10 or more credits;
+- new students (first quarter of enrollment at Eastern, undergraduate and graduate) registering for 10 or more credits;

 - all freshmen;